cidevalgames/cidevalgames/README.md

 - 👋 Hi, I’m @cidevalgames
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Cybersecurity and Game Development
-- 🌱 I’m currently learning Game Design & Creative Coding
+- 🌱 I’m currently learning IT and Cybersecurity
-- 💞️ I’m looking to collaborate on Unity 3D
 - 📫 How to reach me valleriandicque10@gmail.com

 <!---